Why Collaborate with Joint Venture Partners?

 Alisoun’s keynote talks, training, mentoring, and best-selling books Give-to-Profit: How to Grow Your Business by Supporting Charities and Social Causes and Heartatude: The 9 Principles of Heart-Centered Success have favorably changed the good fortune of thousands of people worldwide.
 She loves doing humanitarian work, fundraising and living by the beach in Scotland.

-Alisoun is also the founder of a business training academy and has written the following free resources:
+Alisoun has also written the following free resources:

 - Ebook: 101 Ways To Attract Great Clients, With Heart, Integrity & Social Impact (click here)